bitsofcotton/NAND/README.md

 # NAND(Never finish)
 Natural tinier compiler which code with natural tinier comments and licenses on a file.
-Aims to add one of a code stack s.t. tiny code amount on both compiler/library with comment connected (ideally one can read whole easily) (we aim maximum module cohesion with moderate readability) bases on not the latest but a modern C compiler.
-However, this repository pefer explicit description.

 A randtools optimizer is valid in making invariant meaning, however is not valid in output complexity meaning.
-So if we decide to use safe method, no loop order optimization can be accepted, if we decide to believe invariant meaning strong whole program optimization is accepted.
+So if we decide to use safe method, no hard optimization can be accepted, if we decide to believe invariant meaning strong, whole program optimization is accepted.

 This aims to compile nand source into C source and check the output by hand or eyes.
 Otherwise, they can even infect if whole system is infected condition.
 (All we can do is to transcode and check the transformed or compiled source by hands or eyes even any of the code patches, or, we can do only to crypt them.)

-This isn't breaks the original system infection if compiler or interpreter or system are infected condition.
-So the source code this repository have is observed from some another since before you download this repository, so if the infectioner implant has some code depends on this repo, we cannot avoid infection chain at all.

-# Syntax concrete (3).
+# Syntax concrete (4).
 * load is omitted in root context.
 * * name : (uri|path.path...)(.type|.function)?
 * * import once, no need include guard.